recordbreakersorg/arb-util/README.md

 # arb-util

+**UNMAINTAINED**: I am now working on a superior implementation with more features and a much simpler setup. https://github.com/ken-morel/arb-util

 When managing application code, with layout and so stuff, having to handle additionaly arb translation files can be a real burden, especially when it involves several languages.

 this helps you to solve this via a few operations, done in a loop every 5 seconds.